Arizona high court to consider case blocking school mask ban

 Brnovich had urged the court to strike down Cooper's ruling, saying the groups that sued had no legal right to challenge the bills, that the issue was political and outside the courts' jurisdiction and that Cooper wrongfully concluded they violated the constitution.

-Attorneys for the group of education advocates that sued, including the Arizona School Boards Association, has urged the high court to set aside the attorney general's request for a rapid ruling.
+Attorneys for the group of education advocates that sued, including the Arizona School Boards Association, had urged the high court to set aside the attorney general's request for a rapid ruling.

 "The trial court relied on well-settled precedent and properly ruled that each of the challenged laws was passed in violation of the constitution," their filing said.